dlinh-n/dlinh-n.github.io/p/bio.md

     <br> <br>

     In summer 2025, Linh supported assortment planning for Amazon Private Brands by providing optimal feature selection recommendations for new product launches.
 Specifically, he developed, estimated, and simulated demand models to uncover a new opportunity projected to generate over $2M annually for Amazon’s retail business.
 Between 2015 and 2020, Linh was a Senior Analyst in the Antitrust Group at NERA Economic Consulting.
-He led teams of analysts and conducted competitive research, contributing to the completion of multi-billion dollar mergers in consumer packaged goods, data storage technology, and agrochemicals, among other industries.
+He led teams of analysts and conducted competition research, contributing to the completion of multi-billion dollar mergers in consumer packaged goods, data storage technology, and agrochemicals, among other industries.

     <br> <br>